Spinach Feta Frittata

 Notes

-- 4-5 ounces of baby spinach sounds like a lot, but it cooks down considerably.
-Chop it after cooking to make it much easier!
+- Pro tip: 4-5 ounces of baby spinach sounds like a lot, but it cooks down considerably.
+Chop the spinach after cooking to make it much easier!

 - I have not tested this recipe with chopped frozen spinach, but it should work no problem.
 Simply thaw it first and squeeze out excess water.